The Great Gatsby: Literature

 Since entering the public domain in 2021, retellings and expansions of The Great Gatsby have become legal to publish.
 Nick by Michael Farris Smith (2021) imagines the backstory of Nick Carraway.
 That same year saw the publication of The Chosen and the Beautiful by Nghi Vo, a retelling with elements of the fantasy genre while tackling issues of race and sexuality, and The Pursued and the Pursuing by AJ Odasso, a queer partial retelling and sequel in which Jay Gatsby survives.
 Anna-Marie McLemore's own queer retelling, Self-Made Boys: A Great Gatsby Remix, was released in 2022 and was longlisted for the National Book Award for Young People's Literature.

 Radio

 The novel has been adapted into a series of radio episodes.
 The first radio episode was a 1950 half-hour-long adaptation for CBS' Family Hour of Stars starring Kirk Douglas as Gatsby.
 The novel was read aloud by the BBC World Service in ten parts in 2008.
 In a 2012 BBC Radio 4 broadcast, The Great Gatsby took the form of a Classic Serial dramatization.
 It was created by dramatist Robert Forrest.

+In 2025, a radio adaptation entitled Gatsby in Harlem was broadcast on BBC Radio 3.
+The dramatisation was written by Roy Williams, with Malachi Kirby starring as Nick Carraway, Ncuti Gatwa as Jay Gatsby, Gugu Mbatha-Raw as Daisy Buchanan, Chiké Okonkwo as Tom Buchanan.
+The series won multiple awards at the inaugural British Audio Awards in 2025, including Audio of the Year, Best Audio Drama Adaptation, and Best Performance (won by Gatwa).
+It was also nominated for Best Adaptation in the BBC Audio Drama Awards 2026.